South Dakota virus cases double, hospitalizations jump - NewsBreak

 South Dakota virus cases double, hospitalizations jump

 SIOUX FALLS, S.D.
-(AP) — Coronavirus cases in South Dakota more than doubled in the last week as hospitalizations also saw a large jump in patients with COVID-19.
-The Department of Health reports 862 coronavirus infections in its weekly report, the Argus Leader reported, jumping from 429 cases reported the previous week.
-South Dakota has seen a resurgence of cases in recent weeks after the pandemic waned dramatically during the spring and early summer.
-Hospitals reported 75 patients with COVID-19 — almost doubling the number from last week when there were 39 hospitalizations.
-Health officials also reported one more death, bringing the total death toll from COVID-19 to 2,051.drgnews.com
+(AP) — Coronavirus cases in South Dakota more than doubled in the last week, health authorities reported Wednesday, as hospitalizations also saw a large jump in people with COVID-19.
+The Department of Health reported 862 coronavirus infections in its weekly report, the Argus Leader reported, jumping from 429 cases reported the previous week.
+South Dakota has seen a resurgence of cases in recent weeks after the pandemic waned dramatically during the spring and early summer.www.stamfordadvocate.com

 Comments / 0